Book now

 Be sure to subscribe to catch our most current video productions.

-The good news is bait stocks have replenished, flourishing, leading to the thriving fishery I am seeing today.
-In the last 10 years, I have seen it as good as it was 35 years ago, maybe even better, despite the increased pressure.
-There is more attention being put on conservation and catch and release practices.
-I believe this will be what keeps this fishery one of the best in the world.
+The good news is bait stocks have replenished, and are flourishing, which has led to the thriving fishery we are seeing today.
+Roosterfish have become one of flyfishings premier trophy sportfish, and offshore fishing has returned with the baitfish.Mother Nature is resilient, and the last 10 years, we have seen fishing as good as it was 35 years ago, maybe even better, despite the increased pressure.

 Please contact us at flyfishmex@gmail.com if you are interested in booking a trip to Mag Bay.